becky82/mteh/sources/HSK3.0/readme.md

 | Intermediate  | 27         | 262        | 67         | 26         | 12         | 6          | 0            |
 | Advanced      | 0          | 12         | 220        | 161        | 87         | 20         | 0            |

+So the HSK 3.0 character list comprises all the HSK 3.0 characters, listed in `HSK3.0_chars.txt`, and are included in MteH v0.1.1.